"In my country, there are no gods left." *

 After graduating from Purdue University in the early '80s, E.L.
 Beck worked as a journalist for 13 years, focusing on the automotive trade and business.
 During this time, E.L. covered business news in the Miami Valley, Ohio area for the Cleveland bureau of BusinessWeek, and also for the Dayton-based newspaper, The Business News.
 He covered the automotive industry for AutoWeek, Popular Mechanics, Car Collector and various European periodicals.

 Just before leaving this field, E.L. co-authored "Auburn & Cord," a history of the Auburn Automobile Company, and a winner of the 1996 Moto Award for Best Pre-War Automotive History.
 E.L. was listed in the Who’s Who in the Midwest from 1996-1998.

-In 1997, E.L. transitioned to channel marketing for major automakers.
-He engaged in business development through proposal writing, utilizing qualitative research (intensive interviewing, case studies, ethnography) for proposal development endeavors.
+In 1997, E.L. transitioned to channel marketing; much of his effort focused on major automakers.
+He engaged in business development utilizing qualitative research (intensive interviewing, case studies, ethnography) for proposals.
 His direct clients included Volkswagen/Audi of America, Mercedes-Benz USA, Saab Cars USA, ExxonMobil, Porsche Cars North America, Biomet, and Zimmer.
 During a period of consulting work, E.L.'s agency clients included BMW North America Financial Services, New Balance, Dell Computers and Continental Tires North America.

 After having witnessed three major recessions during his working career, E.L. decided to return to school to pursue a Ph.D. in economics.
 He soon discovered that the answer to our economic turmoils did not rest in economics, but rather many of our problems emanated from the way economics is taught as a discipline.